Rio Favela Leaders Go to Brasília to Advocate for Clean and Just Energy

 ‘Heading to Brasília’ flyer (front)

-During its time in Brasília, the delegation pushed three key themes that members had prioritized collectively as the group prepared their federal advocacy strategy:
+During its time in Brasília, the delegation pushed three key objectives that members had prioritized collectively as the group prepared their federal advocacy strategy:

 Together with national partners Arayara, ClimaInfo, Inesc, Instituto Clima e Sociedade (ICS), Instituto Pólis, Lemon Energy, and Revolusolar, the group of Rio de Janeiro favela organizers realized dialogues with relevant bodies across the federal public sector.